The Ultimate Guide to Guatemalan Cuisine

 Table of Contents

-Strap yourself in for a magical ride through the kitchens and roadside stands of Guatemala, as I take you on a visual tour of all the (edible) things I put in my mouth on a daily basis while living here in Sololá.
+Strap yourself in for a magical ride through Guatemala’s kitchens and roadside stands.
+Join me on a vibrant visual tour of the delicious things I savor daily while living here in Sololá.

 Speaking of tongue, I tried what I think was cow tongue for the first time last week, and I will not be adding that dish to this tantalizing taste bud tour.
 It was the first and last time I’ll ever allow a foreign tongue that far down my throat without buying it a few drinks first.